 All concrete cracks, but still it’s the most used paving material in the world.
 Why does it crack?
+And what steps can you take when preparing for concrete cracks?
 For those of us in the industry, we know why but explaining that to an owner who just paid a bunch of money for a decorative concrete installation that has developed a crack is often a tough sell.

 When you think about it, how does concrete continue to be so widely used knowing it will crack?
 The answer is simple: Joints.
 The National Ready-Mix Concrete Association says it best: “Joints are simply preplanned cracks.”

 Proper jointing is fundamental and critical in all concrete placements.
 Concrete expands and shrinks as it cures when there are changes in moisture and temperature.
 It can also be exposed to external forces.
 As we all know, concrete isn’t flexible, so once a force exceeds the concrete’s strength it cracks.
 This process holds true for any concrete, including decorative finishes.

 Just because color is added, or the surface is stamped, doesn’t make concrete immune to cracking.
 In fact, I find that proper joint placement in a decorative installment can be more challenging compared to a plain gray slab.